magiciiboy/neural-network-hidden-layers/README.md

 ### Experiment #1: ###

-Use: 2 hidden layers, prior layer varies, later one has 2/3 size of input + output
+Use: 2 hidden layers, prior layer varies in range(output, 2 * input), later one has 2/3 size of input + output

 Result: